imseifahmed/react-widget/README.md

 **Note that the resources should only be included once in a page, even if injecting the widget several times.**

-Here an example integration :
+Here's an example integration :

 ```html
 ...